UK Single-Single Number Plate Registry

 Q/ Are any of the remaining 1x1's owned by family from original issue?

 A/ Yes, but obviously not many.
-S 3 and G 6 are family owned since original issue.
+G 6, S 3 and U 3 are known to be family owned since original issue.

 Q/ Are there any people who own more than one 1x1?